 Breaks when dropped often, somewhat fragile Not human-like, harder for the baby to latch or adapt to |

-This bottle can be held in a horizontal position and while still keeping milk in the nipple without excess air.
-This design is extremely versatile in that as you baby grows, Philips offers various products that you can use the vent with.
-You can use their breast pump and bottle parts interchangeably, making it a great option economically as a botte for a breastfed baby who refuses other bottles.
+This bottle can be held in a horizontal position while still keeping milk in the nipple without excess air.
+This design is extremely versatile in that as your baby grows, Philips offers various products that you can use the vent with.
+You can use their breast pump and bottle parts interchangeably, making it a great option economically as a bottle for breastfed babies who refuse other bottles.

 Pros | Cons |